gustavopinto/gustavopinto.github.com/blog/_posts/2018-12-28-second-year-of-professoring.md

 Finally, in this work I reviewed a ton.
 I was invited to 24 PCs for 2018 conferences, and I already participated in four PCs for 2019 conferences.
 I also reviewed seven papers for journals [EMSE: 4, TSE: 1, SCP: 1, JBCS: 1].
-I barely accepted any invitation I received.
+I basically accepted any invitation I received.
 Overall, I reviewed 53 papers, and wrote 30K words in reviews.
 I am happy for all this work done, but ... it was a lot.
 Let's say I need 30 minutes to write 500 words plus one hour to read the paper (a very conservative measure).
-It would take me 68 hours (almost two full weeks) devoted only to review papers.
+It would take me 68 hours (more than one week and a half) devoted only to review papers.
 I cannot commit myself to all this work again in 2019.
-I hope you could understand this when I turn down the invitation.
+I hope you could understand this when I turn down invitations.